The Trail Map:- OSI Map Series 16

 Gortarowey is all weather in nature consisting of a hard surfaced finish and is suitable for all ages and abilities.
-The trail begins in a secluded forest area before opening out to provide genuinely stunning close up views of Benbulbin head.
+The trail begins in a secluded forest area before opening out to provide genuinely stunning close up views of Benbulben head.
 Later in the walk panoramic views of Donegal Bay are also available with the mountains of Donegal including Slieve League highly prominent in addition to Mullaghmore and Classiebawn Castle.

 Did you know?

+Benbulben’s literary pedigree is arguably unrivalled in Ireland due to its links to W.B.
+Yeats, who is buried at Drumcliffe churchyard some 6km from the trail head of this walk.
 The steeper sides of Benbulben are formed from large amounts of Dartry limestone, with the smoother sides composed of shale.
 The unusual landscape houses an equally eclectic mix of flora and fauna, including Arctic alpine plants, wild hares, foxes and choughs.

 *Sections of this route cross Coillte property, for up to date information on diversions/closures due to tree felling, please visit www.coillteoutdoors.ie

 Done this walk in November was lovely but just a word of caution that when on the last bit of the walk I didn’t loop back into the park & walked straight on down the lane & ended back up on the main road where I had to walk approx a mile on the main road & back up to the car park, a nightmare walk.
 Stupid I know but if there was a sign I didn’t see it! ???